AI-generated

 • Substantive Issues:

-• Whether respondent violated Rule 8.02 of the Code of Professional Responsibility by encroaching upon complainant's professional employment through inducements and solicitation via a paralegal.
+• Whether respondent violated Rule 8.02 of the CPR (encroachment upon professional employment)

-• Whether respondent violated Rule 16.04 of the CPR by lending money to clients to induce them to transfer representation and secure employment.
+• Whether respondent violated Rule 16.04 of the CPR (lending money to clients)

 Ruling